-If the nearby lymph nodes feel abnormally hard or large, and a fine needle aspiration (FNA) biopsy or excisional biopsy finds melanoma in a node or nodes, a lymph node dissection is usually done.
+If the nearby lymph nodes are abnormally hard or large, and a fine needle aspiration (FNA) biopsy or excisional biopsy finds melanoma in a node or nodes, a lymph node dissection is usually done.

 It’s not clear if a lymph node dissection can cure melanomas that have spread to the nodes.
 This is still being studied.
-Still, some doctors feel it might prolong a patient’s survival and at least avoid the pain that may be caused by cancer growing in these lymph nodes.
+Still, some doctors feel it might prolong a patient’s life and at least avoid the pain that may be caused by cancer growing in these lymph nodes.

 A full lymph node dissection can cause some long-term side effects.
 One of the most troublesome is called lymphedema.
 Lymph nodes in the groin or under the arm normally help drain fluid from the limbs.
 If they are removed, fluid may build up.
 This can cause limb swelling, which may or may not go away.
 If severe enough, it can cause skin problems and an increased risk of infections in the limb.
 Elastic stockings or compression sleeves can help some people with this condition.
-For more information, see our document Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more information, see Understanding Lymphedema (for Cancers Other Than Breast Cancer).

 Surgery for metastatic melanoma

 Surgery is sometimes done in these circumstances, but the goal is usually to try to control the cancer rather than to cure it.
 If 1 or even a few metastases are present and can be removed completely, this surgery may help some people live longer.
-Removing metastases in some places, such as the brain, might also relieve symptoms and help improve a person’s quality of life.
+Removing metastases in some places, such as the brain, might also help prevent or relieve symptoms and improve a person’s quality of life.

-If you have metastatic melanoma and surgery is offered as a treatment option, talk to your doctor and be sure you understand what the goal of the surgery would be, as well as its possible benefits and risks.
+If you have metastatic melanoma and surgery is a treatment option, talk to your doctor and be sure you understand what the goal of the surgery would be, as well as its possible benefits and risks.

-Last Revised: 02/01/2016
+Last Revised: 05/20/2016